 Porcelain fixtures usually last between five and ten years, while composite options last one or two years at the most.
 Unfortunately, all patients will need to have the installations replaced at some point in the future.

-Although the devices are cemented into place, they can come loose and fall off.
-If this occurs, patients should keep hold of the film and contact their cosmetic dentist immediately.
+Although dental veneers are cemented into place, they can come loose or break off.
+With broken veneers, patients should keep hold of the veneer and contact an emergency dentist immediately.

 An effective daily oral health routine is vital to ensuring dental veneers last as long as possible and remain as attractive as they were after the day they were fitted.